sksamuel/scrimage/docs/create.md

 Create
 =====

-There are a couple of ways to create a completely empty empty.
+There are a couple of ways to create a completely empty image.

 The first is with the `create` static method on `ImmutableImage`.
 This allows us to specify the width, height and optionally the AWT image type (eg 4 byte ARGB).